Barcelona is a perfectly sized city.

 Barcelona has funicular lines and cable cars that go to popular tourist attractions like Tibidabo, the tallest hill in the city and home to the church with the most incredible views.
 You can sail high over the port or access Montjuïc, another hill located on the west side of town, where you find the city’s castle.

 Tickets can be bought in metro and FGC stations

 All modes of public transportation in Barcelona work with the same travel card, which can be purchased in every metro and FGC station.
-Note that all prices mentioned refer to Zone 1, but the FGC goes to up to 6 zones, so different fares apply.
-A fare reduction was introduced in September 2022 for some of the most common tickets types and is expected to continue through the first half of 2023.
+Note that all prices mentioned refer to Zone 1, but the FGC covers 6 zones in total and different fares apply.
+A fare reduction was introduced in September 2022 for some of the most common tickets types and will continue through to the end of 2023.

-A single metro ride costs €2.40 (€5.15 if going to or coming from the airport), but if you plan to use transport lots want to get around Barcelona cheaper, visitors can choose from several integrated tickets:
+A single metro ride costs €2.40 (€5.15 if going to or coming from the airport), but if you plan to use transport a lot and want to get around Barcelona more cheaply, visitors can choose from several integrated tickets: